DanielFLopez1620/CPP_TopicsAndExamples/appendix_git/git_guide.md

 Once you are done, you can delete the branch where you submitted the changes.

-# More collaboration tools in Github:
+## More collaboration tools in Github

+Let's explore about collaborative task and development tools provided by Github.

-## Github Projects:
+### Github Projects

 It is a tool oriented to the planification and tracking while using Github, so you can organize which activities someone has to do in a repository.